MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 # TNG time!

-I started GSOC working on the TNG library with the aim of adding tests, understanding the API and converting the older C style API it to C++.
+I started GSoC working on the TNG library with the aim of adding tests, understanding the API and converting the older C style API it to C++.
 I worked on this for the majority of the bonding period as well as the first and some of the second coding period.